sohumgupta/sohumgupta.github.io/src/FIXTHESE.md

 ## photo page
 - ~~show all the photo places in nav bar when you're on the photo page~~
+- FIGURE OUT BETTER SYSTEM FOR DOTS ON SUBPAGE!
+ESPECIALLY IF THEY OVERFLOW!!!

 ## about page
-- make social media links more pronounced?
+- ~~make social media links more pronounced?~~

 ## writing page
 - definitely work on the categories lol